L3S/twitter-researcher/README.md

 **Please help us verifying the data** by participating in [this survey](http://researchersontwitter.appspot.com/) and forwarding the link to other computer scientists.
+It's just two questions!
 We will publish the results in this repository.

 ## Overview